Armageddon (2005): Aftermath

 In the "Best of Seven" series, Booker T ended up winning the vacant WWE United States Championship on the January 13, 2006 edition of SmackDown in Philadelphia, with the help of Randy Orton.
 The feud between Randy Orton and The Undertaker ended in the Hell in a Cell match after the feud ran for about nine months.
 Batista and Rey Mysterio, who were the WWE Tag Team Championship holders at the time, lost the title to the team of MNM after Batista suffered a legitimate injury in early 2006, sidelining him for up to seven months.
 Big Show and Kane continued to reign as World Tag Team Champions until April 2006.

+Controversies

+In the aftermath of the Hell in a Cell match Bob Orton Jr. got released by the WWE for testing positive for Hepatitis C and almost getting Undertaker infected.
+Bob Orton has had Hepatitis C for at least a few years but had not notified WWE about it and the producer for this encounter let the match take place.